The WWE has a major problem.

 That’s also why even a hypothetically-returning C. M. Punk would have problems pulling it off, despite his tremendous skill.

-So, who can fill this role?
+Who can fill this role?

 Personally, I think there’s a glaringly obvious choice.